jmeehan16/sstore-doc/source/intro.rst

 Manual Start (Run on Native Linux)
 ----------------------------------

-The S-Store source code can be downloaded from the private Github repository using the following command:
+In order to run The S-Store source code can be downloaded from the Github repository using the following command:

 .. code-block:: bash